hypo69/hypo/pytest/gemini/src/webdriver/edge/extentions/test_extention/html/popup.md

 **Explanation and Important Considerations:**

 The provided HTML file (`popup.html`) contains no Python code.
 Therefore, there's nothing to test.
-The example code demonstrates how tests would be constructed if a `popup.py` file existed with functions to be tested.
+The example code demonStartes how tests would be constructed if a `popup.py` file existed with functions to be tested.
 Crucially, it includes:

 * **Fixtures:** The `@pytest.fixture` for the `driver` is essential for setting up and tearing down the WebDriver instance.
 This prevents resource leaks and ensures each test runs in an isolated environment.
 * **Error Handling:** The `pytest.raises` context manager is used effectively to test exceptions for invalid URLs and empty/invalid driver objects.
 This is critical for robustness.